robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf.md

   - “The first spoonful of sinigang is always a surprise.
 Sour on the tongue, then comfort in the chest.”
   - “In every Filipino town, there is a woman who sells food that tastes like everyone’s childhood.”

-Wait for the next instruction
+Do not generate anything and wait for the next instruction

 ## Step 5: WordPress Output Format

-Return the essay in this exact format:
+### Return the essay in this exact format:

 1. `# Title`
 2. *Meta description italicized below the title*
 3. `# Hook`
 4. Essay body in short, reflective paragraphs with `##` section headers

-Wait for the next instruction

-## Step 6: SEO Packaging

 At the end, return:
 - Focus Keyword: